 The figure below provides an overview of the distribution of the collected initiatives (frameworks, processes, initiatives and projects) across the various UfM countries in the different areas of the Mediterranean.
-The darker the blue, the higher the coverage of the mapped initiatives for each country (dark blue indicates that a country is involved in all the initiatives mapped for the specific category and pale blue indicates a very limited percentage of the total initiatives mapped).
+The

 Note that the projects are also divided depending on their main focus (Collaboration, Capacity Building, Research and Innovation, Capitalisation of good practices).
 An analysis of the colour provides for some observations: